Financial Aid EligibilityIn general, to be eligible for financial aid you:

 - Any other requested documents (available for viewing on the Financial Aid Student Portal).

 When to ApplyAs most funds are available on a limited basis, we encourage you to apply early.
-For maximum consideration of available funds, you must have a complete financial aid file (FAFSA, Financial Aid Data Sheet, Application for Admissions, etc.) by April 15, 2014, for the 2014-2015 academic year.
+For maximum consideration of available funds, you must have a complete financial aid file (FAFSA, Financial Aid Data Sheet, Application for Admissions, etc.) by April 15 for the following academic year.

-If your file is complete after April 15, 2014, and you are planning on attending fall quarter 2014, funding will be awarded on a first come, first serve basis.
+If your file is complete after April 15 and you are planning on attending the following fall quarter, funding will be awarded on a first come, first serve basis.
 Files completed after the priority deadline will be reviewed in an on-going process but we cannot guarantee they will be reviewed by the time tuition is due (usually, tuition is due 3 to 4 weeks before the quarter begins).
 Award letters will be mailed on an on-going basis beginning in May.